Skip to main content

 Step 1: Enable SCIM in LinearB

-1. In LinearB, go to Company Settings > Settings, and click the API Tokens tab.
+1. In LinearB, go to Company Settings > Settings, and open the API Tokens tab.

 2. Click Create API Token, enter a label, and click Create.

-1. Copy your new token immediately, as you won’t be able to view it again later.
+1. Copy your new token immediately, as you will not be able to view it again later.

 2. Navigate to Authentication > SCIM Provisioning.